 QUIZZES AND HOMEWORK

 Quizzes will be taken using MyMathLab in the assigned computer lab.
-Quizzes are given every week, starting with the 2nd week of the semester.
+Quizzes are given every week, starting with the 1st week of the semester.
 Each quiz covers the previous week's material.
 Students will have three attempts for each quiz and quizzes are timed.
 Make-up quizzes will not be given; missing a quiz results in a score of 0.
-The three lowest quiz scores will be dropped at the end of the semester when computing the course grade.
+The lowest quiz score will be dropped at the end of the semester when computing the course grade.

 Homework is also done online with MyMathLab, but can be done from any computer with internet access, such as those in computer labs, the library, the Math Sciences Learning Center, or a personal computer.
 There is no limit on the number of trials on homework, and MyMathLab saves only the best score.
 But the assignment must be submitted online before the due date in order for the score to count towards the course grade.
 The three lowest homework scores will be dropped at the end of the semester when computing the course grade.